Al Closter: Minor leagues

-Closter spent the entirety of the 1967 season with the double-A Binghamton Triplets of the Eastern League.
-Closter pitched in only 14 games that year, but made an impressive performance by going 4–0 with an ERA of 1.74 and 45 strikeouts.
+Closter spent the entirety of the 1967 season with the Double-A Binghamton Triplets of the Eastern League.
+Closter pitched in only 14 games that year but pitched well, going 4–0 with a 1.74 ERA and 45 strikeouts.

-In 1968, Closter began the season with the single-A Fort Lauderdale Yankees of the Florida State League.
-Playing only five games there, he was quickly promoted to the triple-A Syracuse Chiefs of the International League.
+In 1968, Closter began the season with the Single-A Fort Lauderdale Yankees of the Florida State League.
+Playing only five games there, he was quickly promoted to the Triple-A Syracuse Chiefs of the International League.
 For the rest of his career with the Yankees, Closter would bounce between Syracuse and the Major Leagues.
-Between 1968 and 1973, Closter played a total of 249 games for Syracuse, winning a total of 69 games and losing a total of 58.
+Between 1968 and 1973, Closter played in 249 games for Syracuse, with a 69–58 record.

 Major leagues

-After making his Major League debut with the Senators in 1966, Closter wouldn't play another game in the MLB until 1971, when he made occasional relief appearances for the Yankees.
+After making his Major League debut with the Senators in 1966, Closter wouldn't pitch again in MLB until 1971, when he made occasional relief appearances for the Yankees.
 Closter made one start in 1971 against the Detroit Tigers on September 4.
-He pitched 5.0 innings and allowed 5 hits and 5 earned runs, two of which were home runs.
+He pitched 5 innings and allowed 5 hits and 5 earned runs, two of which were home runs.

-Closter was traded to the Atlanta Braves on September 5, 1973, as the player to be named later as part of a trade that sent Wayne Nordhagen and Frank Tepedino to Atlanta in exchange for pitcher Pat Dobson.
+Closter was traded to the Atlanta Braves on September 5, 1973 as the player to be named later as part of a trade that sent Wayne Nordhagen and Frank Tepedino to Atlanta for pitcher Pat Dobson.